 Here is a photo of my initial caveman etching which shows more details.
 It took a little concise calculating to get the right numbers, especially so I could make good use of the 4×8 sheet of plywood.

-List of tools I used for this project (affiliate links-see my disclosure)
+List of tools I used for my diy built in cabinets around the fireplace:

 - Kreg Jig